Ramalina menziesii

 Ramalina menziesii, the lace lichen or fishnet, is a pale yellowish-green to grayish-green fruticose lichen.
 It grows up to a meter long, hanging from bark and twigs in a distinctive net-like or lace-like pattern that is unlike any other lichen in North America.
 It becomes a deeper green when wet.
 Apothecia are lecanorine.
 Lace lichen is an important food source for deer in the Coast Range of California, and a source of nest material for birds.
 It is highly variable in its growth form, with branches sometimes so slender as to appear like strands, sometimes tiny, and sometimes large with broadly flattened branches.

 After years of effort, the California Lichen Society was able to convince the state legislature to recognize the lichen as the state lichen of California, the first lichen so honored.

 Taxonomy

 In 1775, the species was given its first Linnean binomial name of Lichen retiformis by Archibald Menzies.
 It was also referred to as Lichen reticulatis by Nohden in 1801.
 Thomas Taylor then incorporated the taxon into the genus Ramalina and described it in the London Journal of Botany in 1847 as Ramalina menziesii.

+In 2024, Scott LaGreca and coauthors stabilised the application of the name Ramalina menziesii by selecting a single lectotype specimen (the one specimen that now serves as the nomenclatural standard for the species) from among the original material ("syntypes") preserved in Thomas Taylor's herbarium at the Farlow Herbarium, Harvard University.
+In the same paper, they also lectotypified several names that have been treated as synonyms of R. menziesii (including Chlorodictyon foliosum, Ramalina reticulata, and Ramalina retiformis) and discussed the complicated publication history of the illegitimate name Lichen reticulatus, which underlies R. reticulata.
+Together, these typifications tie the well-known lichen to a clearly defined reference specimen and reduce the scope for different authors to apply the name to different concepts in the future.

 Vernacular names used for the species include "lace lichen" and "fishnet".